jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 A couple of fags for Tetley and it was time to rock and roll.
-150 metres of painful crawling over uneven rock—Penitence passage, as it was aptly named.
+150 metres of painful crawling over uneven rock—*Penitence* passage, as it was aptly named.
 We stopped for a bit to admire the clean, white stalagmites midway through, but our minds were firmly on getting to the boulder choke at the pushing front.
 Thankfully we reached it soon enough, moving the tacklesack through the passage was starting to get tedious.